AmazingAmpharos/OoT-Randomizer/README.md

 Proper logic is used to ensure every seed is possible to complete without the use of glitches and will be safe from the possibility of softlocks with any possible usage of keys in dungeons.

-The items that randomize currently are all items within chests, items given as rewards by NPCs including from minigames and Deku Scrub salesmen, and the items obtained when getting the Bottle and the Fire Arrows at Lake Hylia.
-Due to technical limitations, chests in "generic" grottos are not randomized, but chests in unique grottos are (one in Kakariko, one in the Sacred Forest Meadow).
+The items that randomize currently are all items within chests including those in grottos, items given as rewards by NPCs including from minigames and
+Deku Scrub salesmen, the items given by freestanding Pieces of Heart, Heart Containers, and Keys, and the items obtained when getting the Bottle and the
+Fire Arrows at Lake Hylia.
 All dungeons will always have the same number of Maps, Compasses, Small Keys, and Boss Keys they had in the original game, but which chests within those dungeons have those things is random.
-The item pool will contain a
-Biggoron Sword that will not interfere with Medigoron's sale of the Giant's Knife (which is always vanilla), and a randomly selected adult trading quest item other than the Odd Potion will be somewhere in the item pool.
+The item pool will contain a Biggoron Sword that will not interfere with Medigoron's sale of the Giant's Knife (which is always vanilla), and a randomly selected adult trading quest item other than the Odd Potion will be somewhere in the item pool.

 Certain types of items are now "progressive", meaning that no matter what order the player encounters these items they will function as a series of upgrades.
 The following item types will be progressive chains: